CNA-Tech/PKS-Ninja/LabGuides/PksPipelineInstall-IN2456/readme.md

 1.4 Confirm that the pipeline has imported and hit the **Play** button

 <details><summary>Screenshot 1.4</summary>
-Note: The image below will look slightly different than yours as the pipline was already run on the reference system
+Note: The image below will look slightly different than yours as the pipeline was already run on the reference system
 <img src="Images/2018-11-11-00-20-38.png">
 </details>
 <br/>